xomaiya/BI_Skoltech_POP/README.md

 #### Step 3

 Analize obtained pocket descriptor files with R script `pockets/description_analysis.r`.
+This script would draw dependency of pocket volume on time.

 ### Results